 Programs recognised as ESDPs are run by a range of different types of organisations, vary in length and what they might offer.
 Community-based organisations are generally the main providers of this type of program.

-All recognised programs align with the principles set out in the Principles for Employment Skills Development Programs.
+All recognised programs align with the principles set out in the principles for employment skills development programs (PDF, 272KB).

 Who do employment skills development programs target?